ph4n70m-404/DocumentsUI-Replacer/README.md

 - **v2.2**
 Fixed config not working
 New config
-Old config doesnt work with the new version
+Old config doesn't work with the new version
 Cleaned up the code a bit more
 Made it so that if the config fails it takes you to the volume selection menu
 - **v2.1**